Frequently Asked Questions

 Is continuing education (CE) mandatory for all licensees and registrants?

 Per SC Regulation 39-5(F), all licensees are required to complete CEs in order to be eligible to renew their license/registration.
-All CEs must be completed within the two year renewal period: January 1 of odd years to December 31 of even years.
+All CEs must be completed within the two year renewal period: March 2 to March 1 of odd years.

 • Dentists shall complete a minimum of twenty-eight (28) CE hours